 Working from home is not the same as running a home-based business.
 We define working from home as:

-Many times telecommuting and remote working can get confused with working from home.
+Many times, telecommuting and remote working can get confused with working from home.
 They are very similar, but there are also some unique differences.

-- Telecommuters – Telecommuters or telecommuting is not the same as working from home.
+- Telecommuters – Telecommuting or telecommuting is not the same as working from home.
 A telecommuter usually maintains a traditional office and may work from an alternative work site or location.
 This is not always from their home but could be where the company needs them to work.
 They may telecommute for work 1 to 3 days a week and then go into the office the other days of the week.
 A telecommuter can also be called a telework, home-sourced, or work-at-home employee.

 - Remote working – Remote working is where the company will allow a specific team or group of people to work from home.
-For this to be successful, computer and communications systems are usually in places such as a group chat, regular online meetings, and other kinds of workflow.
+For this to be successful, computer and communications systems are usually in places such as group chats, regular online meetings, and other kinds of workflow.
 Remote employees may work full-time or a few days a week from home.

 Many times a company may allow its employees to have a flexible work schedule.
 A flexible work schedule is if an employee needs to take a longer lunch or take a child to see the doctor, the employee can make up the hours they missed at another time.